wfenske/IfdefRevolver/README.md

 1. Install CSVKit

-   CSVKit is available from the website mentioned above.
+   CSVKit is a collection of programs, among them `csvsql`, `csvcut`, `csvjoin`.
+If these are missing, the analysis phase of IfdefRevolver will fail with an error along the lines of:

+   `function_change_hunks2function_change_commits.sh: csvsql: not found`

+   Being a Python package, CSVKit can be installed via `pip`:

+   `sudo -H pip install csvkit`

    Make sure it is in your `PATH` so that the IfdefRevolver scripts find it at runtime.
+Check whether it works by typing

+   `csvsql --help`

 1. Install Skunk